Should I invest in a shipping container or it is a scam?

 It's an unregulated scheme with no physical head office accountable to anyone in Australia.

-For me, alarm bells were ringing when I was about halfway through reading the online offer document and my view is that it is a gamble.
+For me, alarm bells were ringing when I was about halfway through reading the online offer document.
+My view is that it is a gamble.